sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 preauthorization is automatically released by Stripe, and the funds are again available to the customer.

-In the Sharetribe Web Template default purchase and negotiation processes, creating and confirming the PaymentIntent are both triggered by the same customer action.
+Creating and confirming the PaymentIntent happen in the same transition in both the default purchase process and the default negotiation process.

 **Related Stripe actions:**